AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What We Like Most:

 Allstate is the fourth-largest insurer nationally and a great choice for drivers in Pennsylvania.
-The company stands out for its bundling and student discounts in particular, and it offers coverages and policy options you won’t find everywhere, such as pay-per-mile insurance and rideshare coverage.
+The company stands out for its bundling and student discounts in particular, and it offers coverage types and policy options you won’t find everywhere, such as rideshare coverage.
+Like State Farm, Allstate employs a large network of local agents across hundreds of cities in Pennsylvania, including Philadelphia and Pittsburgh.

 • pro